thebruce13/twenty-twenty-hugo/exampleSite/content/blog/breaking-the-mold.md

 }
 ```

-So far our pseduo element looks like this.
-A good start but not quite done.
+So far our pseudo element looks like this.
+A good start but not quite showing anything.

 ```css
 .break-wrapper::after{